To the Home Page

 It’s a good practice to set an unused area as a ground zone.
 It’s quite difficult in this case because there is only one layer, the bottom one.
 However, you can draw on the top layer to pass the DRC (design rules check), then add jumper wires where it is necessary.
 Make sure removing islands (unconnected ground planes) is disabled.

 Finally, it may be useful to enlarge pads to make the soldering easier.
-It is possible to change their size and shape.
-The maximum valid area is 2.04 mm × 2.04 mm (based on the design rules), but rectangular pads are difficult to work with due to the lack of a soldermask.
-I would recommend having these oval or circular.
+It is possible to change their shape as well.
+The maximum valid area for the parameters listed above is 2.04 mm × 2.04 mm.
+Rectangular pads are difficult to work with due to the lack of a soldermask, so I would recommend having these oval or circular.
+Pads can be modified manually, but you can also use the scripting console (KiPython).
+This is an experimental feature, so you should remember to save your changes before running any code, or you will lose progress when KiCad crashes.

 import pcbnew